nrwl/nx/docs/shared/monorepo-ci-github-actions.md

 {% callout type="note" title="Tracking the origin branch" %}

-If you're using this action in the context of a branch you may need to add `run: "git branch --track main origin/main"` before running `nx affected` since `origin/main` won't exist.
+If you're using this action in the context of a branch you may need to add `run: "git branch --track main origin/main"` before running the `nx affected` command since `origin/main` won't exist.

 {% /callout %}